madara-alliance/madara-bench/README.md

 > [!WARNING]
 > If this is the first time you are running **MADARA bench**, sit back and grab
-> a cup of coffee as building the node images for the first time can take a
+> a cup of coffee as building the node images can take a while.
-> while.

 To stop **MADARA bench**, run: